Champions League score predictions, betting odds, fixtures, how to watch

 Lisbon, Portugal will host the Champions League games from the quarterfinal stage onwards, while the Europa League games will be hosted around Germany.

-Below is a look at my predictions, the odds for the games this week and how to watch all of the fixtures in the USA.
+Below is a look at my predictions, the odds for the games this week and how to watch and follow all of the fixtures in the USA.

+Live updates: UCL here at NBCSports.com & Europa League here at NBCSports.com

 JPW’s Champions League predictions